News And Events

 This years line up includes The Parlotones, Mann Friday, Ghapi, Evicted, Kate Douie and many others.
 The festival is spread over two nights with the Parlotones playing on the 30th and Ghapi, the drummer and singer with wild hair, bringing in 2011 with a bang.

 Tickets numbers are supposedly being restricted to 3000 with standard tickets costing US$40 per night.

 The Zambezi Traveller- The Zambezi Traveller is a new quarterly publication, it's first issue was launched in June of 2010.
 Their third issue has just gone to the printing press and will be out next week.
-Currently 25 000 copies are printed per issue for Free
+Currently 25 000 copies are printed per issue for Free distribution.

 This tabloid sized publication is jammed packed with interesting articles, stories, news, adverts and information on this whole area, with individual sections on Livingstone, Kariba and Lower Zambezi, Chobe, Mozambique, Victoria Falls, Okavongo and Hwange.
 If you have any interest in these areas, we would highly recommend getting a copy, there is nothing else quite like it out there.